 Brand Image and Reputation

-High-perceived quality contributes positively to a brand’s image and reputation.
+Superior quality contributes positively to a brand’s image and reputation.
 Over time, this can help to attract new customers, retain existing ones, and differentiate the business from its competitors.

 A New Generation of Consumers

-Another benefit of prolonged perceived quality in a brand is the fact that it has the potential to attract a whole new generation of consumers.
-If, for example, you’re using the product that your mother used to clean or cook with, it actually creates a sense of nostalgia and emotional connection to the product.
+Another benefit of prolonged perceived quality in a brand is that it has the potential to attract a whole new generation of consumers.
+If, for example, you’re using the product that your mother used to clean or cook with, it creates a sense of nostalgia and emotional connection to the product.

 Price Premium